Legazpi, Albay: Shopping centers

-Other retail centers include Yashano Mall, Embarcadero de Legazpi—a mixed-use waterfront development with an IT park—Gregorian Mall, A. Bichara Silverscreens and Entertainment Center, and 101 Shopping Center.
+Other retail centers include Yashano Mall, Embarcadero de Legazpi – a mixed-use waterfront development with an IT park – Gregorian Mall, A. Bichara Silverscreens and Entertainment Center, and 101 Shopping Center.
 Traditional public markets such as the Legazpi City Public Market and the Old Albay Public Market continue to serve as key venues for the trade of agricultural produce, seafood, and handicrafts.
+The city also operates the Ibalong Pasalubong Center, which features handicrafts and regional products such as abaca textiles, pili-based confections, and woodcrafts.